2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

 Of course, **in other countries, the legislation and operation of associations are different**.
-However, several points will be very helpful in creating an association or organizing an important event; and **we hope that other bitcoiners will come and integrate this training specifically for their country**.
+However, several points will be very helpful in creating an association or organizing an important event, and **we hope that other bitcoiners will come and integrate this training specifically for their country**.

 # Final Section